Getting Started in Farming: Inheriting a Farm

 Inheriting the farm as an individual still leaves the same basic options and alternatives: whether to sell the farm, keep it as an investment, or farm the land.

-If the heir is currently farming, deciding what to do with the inherited farm is simply a matter of deciding how the farm fits within the current operation and goals.
-The farm operation can be consolidated by selling the inherited farm and buying one closer to home without triggering tax liabilities.
+If the heir is currently farming, deciding what to do with the inherited farm is a matter of deciding how the farm fits within the current operation and goals.
+Dependent upon how the farm operation was inherited, it may be consolidated by selling the inherited farm and buying one closer to home without triggering tax liabilities.
+Discussing the options with a trusted tax advisor is necessary before determining any benefits of utilizing Section 1031 of the tax code.

 If the heir is not currently farming, the earlier discussed pitfalls and considerations apply.
 Heirs must remember to not let the romantic notion of farming or sentimental value of the land cloud their considerations and to estimate the expected income from all sources.